 If we are to preserve the effectiveness of wormers for the future, we must all take responsibility and move towards a risk-assessed and diagnostic-led worming programme for our horses, rather than worming routinely.
 If you would like further information about a suitable worming programme for your horse or more information about the small redworm blood test and risk assessment, please speak to your vet.

 What are the dangers of tapeworms and small redworm larvae?

 - Tapeworms can cause digestive disturbances, loss of condition and colic if a horse develops a large burden of worms.

 - Small redworm larvae can encyst within your horse’s gut wall throughout the year -especially in the autumn and winter.
-If the larvae are not treated, a sudden mass emergence of larvae can occur in the spring, damaging the gut, which can cause diarrhoea and colic and may be fatal.
+If the larvae are present but not treated, a sudden mass emergence of larvae may occur in the spring, damaging the gut, which can cause diarrhoea and colic.

-Four faecal worm egg counts, an autumn/winter tapeworm saliva test and an appropriate autumn/winter wormer are included in the benefits when you join the Horse Health Programme.
+Four faecal worm egg counts, an autumn/winter tapeworm saliva test and an appropriate autumn/winter wormer (if one is required) are included in the benefits when you join the Horse Health Programme.

 For safe and effective worming, follow these tips:

-- Do not use moxidectin-based wormers unless you need to; overuse will encourage resistance and could lead to moxidectin becoming useless against encysted small redworms
+- Do not use any wormers unless you need to; overuse will encourage resistance and is not good for your horse.

 - Know your horse’s weight; give the correct amount of wormer